Congratulations on your new domain purchase! :)

 I have tried and used a lot of themes.
 I use thrive themes here at this blog.
 It costs $228 per year (there are workarounds to get thrive themes discount, though) which is why I think it isn’t for you if you’re beginning.
 Thrive themes cost so much because they offer a lot of conversion-optimized tools with it.

-So, for beginners I suggest Elegant themes.
+So, for beginners I suggest Elegant themes (they also have a cool Elegant themes discount for you).
 They are really great in design, come with inbuilt drag & drop editor that helps you build homepage and design your blog without a single line of coding.
 Check out my in-depth elegant themes review here.

 With Elegant themes you get access to 87 themes (+ plugins) for just $69 which is less than $1 each.
 Needless to say, they are the #1 theme sellers in the Word.